 - Lots of lists.

 - Lots of header text.

-Also of note is that the dominant embed type by far is the YouTube block.
-The next closest embed type is Twitter with YouTube blocks outnumbering Twitter blocks by well over 10:1.
+Another interesting note is that the dominant embed type is the YouTube block.
+The next closest embed type is Twitter, with YouTube blocks outnumbering Twitter blocks by approximately 4:1.

 If this page has you feeling excited about Gutenberg and the future of the WordPress editing experience, consider getting involved in future Gutenberg development.
 You can do so by heading on over to GitHub, reading the latest updates on what’s next and what’s new, and joining the conversation in WordPress.org slack’s #core-editor channel.